 Our presenters are among Wellington’s top creators of improvised theatre, devising, creatively leading, training, producing and performing in a variety of highly successful productions, from comedy to drama to melodrama and back again.

 The Joy of Improvisation.
 Our introductory course happens on Thursday nights from 7.30-9.30pm, cost $165, and each runs for eight weeks.
-In 2017 Courses start
+The last course for 2017 has started, enrolments will be open from December 2017

 The Next Step – Level Two